Conservation and Land Use Program for the Hudson River Estuary Watershed

 Conservation and Land Use outreach staff at the Estuary Program offer education programs, workshops, and roundtables to communities to support local conservation efforts in the Hudson Valley.
 Past workshops have offered guidance and training to planning board members and environmental commissions on topics such as SEQRA and biodiversity; maps and tools available for conservation and land-use planning; and habitat and water resource assessment skills.

 - Amphibian Migrations and Road Crossings: The Estuary Program and Cornell University are working together to conserve forests, woodland pools and the wildlife that depend on these critical habitats.
 Volunteers can help by reporting when and where they see migrations of woodland pool amphibians.
 For more information, contact Laura Heady at email@example.com.

-More about Habitat & Biodiversity Program for the Hudson River Estuary Watershed :
+More about Conservation and Land Use Program for the Hudson River Estuary Watershed :

 - Conserving Natural Areas and Wildlife in Your Community - This handbook describes how to find biological information about your community and the tools and techniques that local governments can use to conserve them

 - Hudson River Estuary Wildlife and Habitat Conservation Framework - The Wildlife and Habitat Conservation Framework describes the key plants, animals, habitats, and landscape features of the Hudson River Estuary region and strategies for their conservation.

 - Open Space Protection: Putting Local Plans into Action - The Hudson River Estuary Program and Cornell University focused on the topic of open space and land-use planning at the 8th Annual Biodiversity Conservation Roundtable.